 Zucchini, whole wheat flour, maple syrup, cacao powder, coconut oil, egg, salt, baking soda, vanilla extract.

-• Zucchini: We will be adding a full 2 cups of shredded zucchini, talk about nourishing!
+• Zucchini: We will be adding a full 2 cups of shredded zucchini, not squeezed.
+I recommend a medium shred (using a box grater) so it melts into the batter perfectly.

 • Whole wheat or spelt flour: You can use only whole wheat or spelt flour.
-Any gluten free flour will not work because this zucchini brownie recipe relies on gluten in dough to rise.
-All purpose flour acts differently than whole wheat flour too.
+Any gluten-free flour will not work because this zucchini brownie recipe relies on gluten in dough to rise.
+All-purpose flour acts differently too.

-• Maple syrup: I love to use this natural sweetener in baked goods because its flavor is mild without overpowering.
+• Pure maple syrup: I love to use this natural sweetener because its flavor is mild without overpowering.
+My August 2025 re-test proved that 3/4 cup makes them extra fudgy, while 1/2 cup keeps them “lightly sweet”.

 • Cacao powder: A superfood full of antioxidants and nutrients.
-Can use cocoa powder too.
+Can use unsweetened cocoa powder too.

-• Oil: You can use any mild tasting oil like avocado oil, however best results are with coconut oil!
+• Other oils: You can use any mild tasting oil like avocado oil, however best results are with coconut oil!
+Melted butter is an option, but the texture will be slightly more “cake-like”.

 How to Make Healthy Zucchini Brownies